system_design_interview/glossary

 content Non-functional requirement (NFR): a requirement that specifies criteria that can be used to judge the operation of a system, rather than specific behaviors.

-children system_design_interview/references/NFR_examples, system_design_interview/toc/01_proximity_service/step1/nonfunc_reqs
+children system_design_interview/toc/01_proximity_service/step1/nonfunc_reqs, system_design_interview/references/NFR_examples, system_design_interview/toc/05_metrics_monitoring_and_alert_system/step1/non_functional_requirements, system_design_interview/toc/04_distributed_message_queue/step1/non_functional_requirements

-parents functional_requirement, requirements_engineering, system_design_interview/glossary, DDIA/glossary/nonfunctional_requirements
+parents requirements_engineering, functional_requirement, system_design_interview/glossary, DDIA/glossary/nonfunctional_requirements

 hyperlink https://en.wikipedia.org/wiki/Non-functional_requirement